 IFB is appealing the case to the Court of Appeals for the Federal Circuit.
 See the news report here.

-If you have any questions regarding veteran-owned businesses and government contracts, contact Whitcomb, Selinsky, McAuliffe, PC.
+If you have any questions regarding veteran-owned businesses and government contracts, contact Whitcomb, Selinsky, PC.
 We are a law firm dedicated to helping veterans.
-As we wrote here, there are many business opportunities for veteran-owned small businesses.
+As discussed previously, there are many business opportunities for veteran-owned small businesses.